kongzaohui/Python_For_Machine_Learning/README.md

 # Python_For_Machine_Learning
-- Suitable for python 2.7
+- Suitable for python 2.7 for Mac OS